dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 foo
 ~~~

 That's trivial, isn't it ?
-Let's try with our `sum` function:
+Let's try with our (decorated) `sum` function:

 ~~~python
 >>> sum.__name__